jongiddy/jute/docs/implement.rst

    BufferedWritable.register_implementation(file)

-In either of the above cases, the interface is verified once, during registration.
+In either of the above cases, the interface is verified once, during class definition or registration.

 Register a class whose instances provide the interface
 ------------------------------------------------------

 Sometimes a class does not define all interface attributes, but instances of the class will, typically through the ``__init__`` or ``__getattr__`` methods.
-In this case, subclass the interface's ``Provider`` attribute.
+In this case, decorate the class with ``jute.provides``.

 .. code-block:: python

+   @jute.provides(BufferedWritable)
-   class ErrorWriter(BufferedWritable.Provider):
+   class ErrorWriter:
        def __init__(self):
            self.write = sys.stderr.write
        def __getattr__(self, name):